 - Don’t camp in dry riverbeds as they can come to life overnight with a little rain.
-The rain may fall several kilometers away from you but a stream still ends up flooding through your tent!
+The rain may fall several kilometres away from you but a stream can still end up flooding through your tent!
 Equally, camping spots near water like a lake or riverbank can be cooler at night than more inland areas.
+Read more.

-- In bear country, cook at least 200 meters away from your tent and string all your food and garbage up in a tree.
+- In bear country, cook at least 200 meters away from your tent.
+String all your food and garbage up in a tree.

 - Don’t start a fire or do anything else that might attract attention, like playing loud music.

-- Leave early the next morning and take all your garbage with you.
+- Leave early the next morning.
+Take all your garbage with you.

 If You Can’t Find A Wild Camping Spot